 - OR -

-Any college student struggling with the pressures of academia is at risk for substance abuse.
-If you or someone you know is facing an addiction to alcohol, prescription drugs, stimulants or illicit substances, help is out there.
-Get in touch with a treatment provider today to start your new life.
+Any college student struggling with the pressures of academia is at risk for substance abuse and addiction.
+If you or someone you know is struggling with alcohol, prescription drugs, Stimulants, or illicit substances, help is out there.
+Get in touch with a treatment provider today rehab-related help.